 What is BARD?

 The Building Archaeology Research Database (BARD) has been designed as an easy to use and accessible summary index for both published and unpublished building records.
-It’s main aim is to encourage involvement in building archaeology and its current 23,000+ records (including many tree-ring dated buildings) can be freely searched on-line.
+It’s main aim is to encourage involvement in building archaeology and its current 24,000+ records (including tree-ring dated buildings) can be freely searched on-line.

 - BARD is a primarily an on-line scientific research tool showing how building styles developed through time and across regions.

-- BARD currently contains over 2500 tree-ring dated buildings and key features of timber-framing such as crucks, crown posts, wealdens, queen posts, etc can be selected and plotted.
+- BARD contains over 2700 tree-ring dated buildings and key features of timber-framing such as crucks, crown posts, wealdens, queen posts, etc can be selected and mapped.

-- BARD provides systematic recording system for buildings that also helps to narrow down the likely date of construction.
+- The BARD rick-box sheet provides systematic recording system for buildings that uses previously tree-ring dated to narrow down likely dates of construction.

 BARD Tick Box – These simply yet comprehensive ‘tick-box’ recording sheets allow you to systematic record the stylistic features of a building and indicate a likely date of construction.

-BARD Illustrated Glossary – Building terminology can be very confusing and this pictorial glossary helps in the identification of most timber-frame features.
+BARD Illustrated Glossary – New 2024 version.
+Building terminology can be very confusing and this pictorial glossary helps in the identification of most timber-frame features.

 A published paper – This research paper concentrates on Surrey, but it shows the potential of using BARD to produce comparable studies for other areas.